themanaworld/evol-docs/server/scripts/tmw_evolved.md

 #### Inn ({price})

+:warning: Deprecated.
 And old function for inns; Should not be used.
+Needs a rewrite.

 ### magic

+:warning: Deprecated.
 Contains the old functions for magic NPCs.

 ### mob_points

+#### fix_mobkill(mobID)
+Manual fix for scripted mobs

+#### MobPoints ( )
+Core function, for monster points and monster-killing quests where map is ignored.

 ### process_equip

+:warning: Deprecated.
+Documentation does not exist.

+Seems to be a feeble attempt to extract dye colors for Inspector Quest.

 ### slot_machine

+#### SlotMachine ( )
+A Slot machine

+#### SlotMachineSymbol ( )
+Private.

 ### soul_menhir

+#### SoulMenhir ( )
+:warning: Deprecated.
+A Soul Menhir.
+Require `@Xs`, `@Ys` and `@map$`.

+It is affected by the weird TMWA mess regarding save positions and is not working fully.
+Touching it should set both respawn point as location system of 000-0.

 ### water_bottle

+#### WaterBottle ( )
+Tool for filling water bottles (wells, water pumps, etc)

 ### evil_obelisk

-:warn: Deprecated.
+:warning: Deprecated.
 Used solely for Hurnscald Evil Obelisk.
 Requires hidden, undocumented PC variables.
 DO NOT USE.